Anita Herbert Eats Pizza In Revealing Black Bra & Panties

-Anita Herbert took to Instagram to share a NSFW shot while she chowed down on pizza in a pair of revealing black panties.
-The Hungarian fitness model has been flaunting her sculpted abs over the past few weeks while clad in some sexy bikinis including a fiery red one that was shared on her page yesterday.
+Anita Herbert took to Instagram to share an NSFW shot while she chowed down on pizza in a pair of revealing black panties.
+The Hungarian fitness model has been flaunting her sculpted abs over the past few weeks while clad in some sexy bikinis, including a fiery red one that was shared on her page yesterday.
 In the latest addition to her feed, the bombshell sizzled in another revealing look.

-For the brand new photo, Herbert appeared in what looked like her bedroom.
-She held a big pizza box in one hand a slice of pizza in the other — putting it to her mouth and taking a bite.
-The social media star styled her long, dark locks down and straight in addition to a beautiful makeup application that included eyeliner, mascara, blush, highlighter, and eyeshadow.
+For the brand-new photo, Herbert appeared in what looked like her bedroom.
+She held a big pizza box in one hand and a slice of pizza in the other, putting the slice to her mouth and taking a bite.

+The social media star styled her long, dark locks down and straight.
+Her beautiful makeup application included eyeliner, mascara, blush, highlighter, and eye shadow.

 Herbert flaunted her enviable figure in an all-black ensemble that included a pair of skimpy black panties that barely even covered her backside.
-The model’s pert derriere and toned and tanned abs as well as her sculpted arms were on full display for the camera and it’s easy to see that she’s been putting in a lot of time at the gym.
-She added a matching black bra to the look and in the caption of the photo, she told her fans that everything can be done in moderation— including pizza consumption.
+The model’s pert derriere, sculpted arms, and toned, tanned abs were on full display for the camera, and it’s easy to see that she’s been putting in a lot of time at the gym.
+She added a matching black bra to the look.

+In the caption of the photo, she told fans that everything can be done in moderation — including pizza consumption.

 View this post on Instagram